 - Do not change your dose.
 Take Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules exactly as prescribed by your healthcare provider.
-Use the lowest dose possible for the shortest time needed. - Take your prescribed dose of 1 or 2 capsules every 4 hours.
+Use the lowest dose possible for the shortest time needed. - For acute (short-term) pain, you may only need to take Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules for a few days.
+You may have some Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules left over that you did not use.
+See disposal information at the bottom of this section for directions on how to safely throw away (dispose of) your unused Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules. - Take your prescribed dose of 1 or 2 capsules every 4 hours.
 Total daily dosage should not exceed 6 capsules.
 Do not take more than your prescribed dose.
-If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules regularly, do not stop taking Butalbital, Acetaminophen, Caffeine, and

-- Codeine Phosphate Capsules without talking to your healthcare provider. - After you stop taking Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules, dispose the unused Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules in accordance with the local state guidelines and/or regulations. - Dispose of expired, unwanted, or unused Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules by taking your drug to an authorized DEA-registered collector or drug take-back program.
+If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules regularly, do not stop taking Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules without talking to your healthcare provider. - After you stop taking Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules, dispose the unused Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules in accordance with the local state guidelines and/or regulations. - Dispose of expired, unwanted, or unused Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules by taking your drug to an authorized DEA-registered collector or drug take-back program.
 If one is not available, you can dispose of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules by mixing the product with dirt, cat litter, or coffee grounds; placing the mixture in a sealed plastic bag, and throwing the bag in your trash.
+Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.